ang-jason/Loan-Calculator/Readme.md

 ## Introduction*
 A mortgage entails paying your monthly payments (installments).
 The party that provides the loan can be a financial institution (ie. the Bank).
+This web application allow you to have full information in comparing between each loan package offering in the market.

 **To compute the monthly payments - it is a function (loan amount, interest rates, loan duration).**

 <img src="https://i.imgur.com/YX9Gw1R.png" width="70%" height="70%">
 (picture from https://www.wallstreetmojo.com/mortgage-formula/)

+### Example

 - **P** - Princpal, Loan amount `$440,248`
 - **r** - Annual interest rate `1.39%pa`